LECTURE:

 • Study Aids will be provided - suggested Exercises from the text – posted on the course website.
 These are presented to give you an idea of what I stress on the Tests.
 I do not collect these; however, solutions to odd-numbered exercises are available in the Practicing Physics workbook, and if you wish I shall look over your other work and discuss it with you during office hours or Review Sessions.

-• Lecture attendance is not required.
-However, I do give daily quizzes in class which will count as extra credit.
+• Lecture attendance is not strictly required, but it is strongly recommended!
+I do give daily quizzes in class which will count as extra credit.
 Also, anything covered in lecture may appear on a test, whether or not it can be found in the text or Study Aids.
+However, students may be dropped from the course if they do not attend the first two weeks of class, or even if they miss the first class.
+Attendance is verified by sign-in on the first day, and daily quizzes thereafter.

 TESTS: